heyjva/support/content/src/cloud/troubleshooting/home-assistant-cloud-connectivity.md

 3. To apply the changes, save the `ip_bans.yaml` file and restart Home Assistant.

-## "Unable to reach Home Assistant Cloud"
+## Message: "Unable to reach Home Assistant Cloud"

 ### Symptom